error-27/mazerunner/README.md

 # mazerunner
 An esoteric programming language where you build a maze for a rat.

+## !!!
+THIS IS A WORK IN PROGRESS AND IS CURRENTLY NOT IN A FUNCTIONAL STATE !!!

 ## The Rat
 - The rat starts at the `S` character and tries to reach the `C` character.
 - The rat must eat a cheese (`c` character) every ten steps or the program stops.